opd-ai/webminer/YOUR_COMPUTER_ALREADY_WORKS_FOR_FREE.md

 Here's where things get interesting: solar panels are everywhere now.
 Your neighbor with the panels, your coworker who won't stop talking about their "energy independence," that house down the street that somehow has a lower electric bill than everyone else despite running the AC all summer.
 And this creates an opportunity most people haven't connected yet.

+*(Now, I know what many of you are thinking: "Solar panels?
+I'm a renter" or "Solar panels?
+That's a $30,000 investment I can't make right now."
+Don't worry—we'll get to alternatives that work for everyone.
+But bear with me as I explain the big picture first, because understanding the solar connection helps explain why web mining makes sense for the rest of us.)*

 ### The Solar Panel Shift

 **Here's what's cool about this trend:**